nokia/RED/red_help/user_guide/quick_start.html.md

 ### Switch to Robot perspective

 In order to work with RED, Robot perspective needs to be activated.
-This can be done in several ways,easiest is to use top menu items:
+This can be done in several ways, easiest is to use top menu items:
 _Window -> Perspective -> Open perspective -> Other and select **Robot **_

 ###  Create Robot Project